As construction increases, the project will send out regular email notifications.

 - The Powell frontage road is closed between 17th and 18th avenues for retaining wall work and construction of a new sidewalk between 17th and 19th avenues.
 Businesses will remain accessible but watch for detour signage.

 - Northbound 17th Avenue is detoured to SE McLoughlin Boulevard via Holgate Boulevard, but remains open to local traffic.
-At Haig and Rhine streets, detours are in place.
+All northbound traffic must turn around at Haig Street.
 Through traffic is discouraged from using neighborhood streets.

 - Northbound bus lines 17 and 70 are detoured to SE Milwaukie Avenue via Center Street.
 Bus service alerts.